 The acoustics are of great importance.
 We feel it immediately when we enter a room that is not part of the jungle – and we even feel how much the sound affects us in one of the rooms where we had to remove the acoustic wall panel because of a refurbishment.

-Hospital design can be fantastic in a lot of ways – both like the UK example where the patients experience an interactive universe and in Sweden where the kids can dream off and learn about animals while listening, watching and feeling.
-Distraction and information can both be right – and maybe the combinations is optimum?
-Hospital design works the best when dedicated skilled peopled are asked into the building process at an early stage and where the management doesn’t just accept ‘let’s do it like we did last time’.
+Hospital design can be fantastic in a lot of ways – both like the UK example where the patients experience an interactive universe and in Sweden where the kids can dream off and learn about animals while listening, watching, and feeling.
+Distraction and information can both be right – and maybe the combination is optimum.
+Hospital design works best when dedicated skilled peopled are asked into the building process at an early stage and where the management doesn’t just accept ‘let’s do it like we did last time.

 Author: Mai-Britt Beldam, Market Development Manager at Ecophon.